How to Remove Your Record from CourtListener | The Discoverability Company

 The Electronic Frontier Foundation has long argued that the aggregation of individually public pieces of information creates a privacy violation distinct from any single piece of data on its own.
 That principle applies directly here.
 A case number buried in a courthouse archive is meaningless to most people.
 That same case number on a Google-indexed CourtListener page, attached to your name and surfacing in the first five results, is a different thing entirely.
 The Privacy Rights Clearinghouse has documented this aggregation problem across dozens of data broker and public records categories, and court record aggregators represent one of the fastest-growing segments of that ecosystem.

-It's also worth understanding where these records originate.
+It is also worth understanding where these records originate.
 The federal court system's official access point is PACER, which charges per-page fees and requires registration.
 CourtListener was built in part to eliminate that cost barrier, a genuinely good goal.
 But the Brennan Center for Justice has produced extensive research showing that court records disproportionately follow low-income individuals and people from communities with higher rates of court involvement, compounding existing inequities when those records become permanently searchable online.
-Removal requests, when successful, don't erase history.
+Removal requests, when successful, do not erase history.
 They restore a degree of proportionality between what happened and how loudly it follows you around.

-Not every case is that clean.
-A Miami-area property manager requested removal of a landlord-tenant dispute that the Free Law Project initially declined to de-index, citing the public interest in housing court records.
-In that situation, we shifted strategy: rather than fighting the CourtListener listing directly, we built out a cluster of authoritative content around her name so that the CourtListener page dropped from position two to position eight within about 90 days.
-It still exists, but it's no longer the first thing a prospective client or employer sees.
+Not every request is approved.
+The Free Law Project may decline to de-index records they consider to be in the public interest.
+In those situations, we shift strategy.
+Rather than fighting the CourtListener listing directly, we build out a cluster of authoritative content around the client's name to push the CourtListener page lower in search results.
+The record still exists, but it is no longer the first thing a prospective client or employer sees.

 Privacy researchers have been tracking this gap between legal public access and practical privacy for years.
 The Electronic Privacy Information Center has documented how aggregation of individually public records creates a surveillance effect that goes far beyond what the original public-access doctrine anticipated.
 A single court filing might name your employer, your address at the time of the case, your relationship to other named parties, and details about your finances or health.
 None of that was secret in isolation, but assembled into a searchable, Google-indexed page, it creates a profile that follows you.
 The Brennan Center for Justice published research showing that people with visible court records, even records that ended in dismissal or acquittal, face measurably worse outcomes in employment screening and housing applications.
 Their 2021 research on record-clearing estimated that roughly 1 in 3 adults in the United States carries a record that shows up in background checks, and that the economic cost to those individuals runs into the billions annually.

 The reputational mechanics here are specific.
-Google's indexing pipeline doesn't distinguish between a conviction and a dismissed case.
+Google's indexing pipeline does not distinguish between a conviction and a dismissed case.
 It sees a page about a person, it sees that the page has inbound links and topical authority, and it ranks it.
-The Privacy Rights Clearinghouse has noted that consumers often don't know a record is circulating until a job offer falls through or a landlord stops returning calls.
+The Privacy Rights Clearinghouse has noted that consumers often do not know a record is circulating until a job offer falls through or a landlord stops returning calls.
 By that point, the page may have been indexed for months and cached across multiple platforms.
-That's why the window between a record appearing on CourtListener and taking action matters.
-Pages that have accumulated backlinks or that have been live for more than 90 days tend to take longer to drop from search results even after de-indexing is confirmed, based on patterns we've observed across client cases.
+That is why the window between a record appearing on CourtListener and taking action matters.
+Pages that have accumulated backlinks or that have been live for more than 90 days tend to take longer to drop from search results even after de-indexing is confirmed, based on patterns we have observed across client cases.

-If you're looking at your own situation, these numbers translate into a concrete timeline question.
+If you are looking at your own situation, these numbers translate into a concrete timeline question.
 The faster you submit a removal request to CourtListener and follow it with a cache-clearing request through Google Search Console, the smaller the footprint that record leaves behind.
-We've seen pages de-indexed within 10 days when the process is followed correctly.
-We've also seen pages linger for six months when people waited or submitted incomplete requests.
+We have seen pages de-indexed within 10 days when the process is followed correctly.
+We have also seen pages linger for six months when people waited or submitted incomplete requests.
 The data and the downstream harm are real, and the process for addressing them is straightforward once you know the steps.

 Drew Chapin